Frequently Asked Questions

 -

 Students in JROTC learn through a unique program that involves both classroom and "live" situations.
 For instance, a JROTC cadet might be found leading classmates in and outside the classroom.
-Additionally, we have a lot of fun, take several field trips throughout the year and provide opportunities that cannot be found in other programs.

 -

-Uniforms and training materials are provided by the program, as are the buses that transport cadets to competitions or trips.
+There is a one-time registration fee of $60 dollars that covers unique physical fitness gear and a unit polo.
 Cadets are expected to pay for dry cleaning their uniforms.
 AFJROTC is unique in that cadets participate in fundraising activities that pay for most expenses.
 Most of the time, not all, the Corps is able to pay for meals etc. at events because of the fundraising activities mentioned.
 Summer camp is voluntary, selection is limited, and cadets pay a minimal fee for uniform cleaning.
 An annual JROTC Ball is held, tickets are offered to cadets at a reduced price.

 -